eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/post-update/post-todos-id-404.md

 title: API Challenges Solution For - POST todos/id 404
 seo_title: Solution: POST todos/id 404 Guide | API Challenges
 description: How to solve API challenge POST todos/id 404 to try to update a todo which does not exist.
+seo_description: Use this walkthrough to solve POST todos/id 404 with request setup, key headers, and expected status codes so you can complete the challenge confidently.
 showads: true
 ---